-Fasting blood sugar levels?
+Fasting blood sugar levels

 Following a meal, blood sugar levels rise, usually peaking about an hour after eating.

-Normally, as blood sugar rises, the pancreas releases insulin.
+As blood sugar rises, the pancreas releases insulin.
 Insulin lowers blood sugar, breaking it down so that the body can use it for energy or store it for later.

 This means that fasting blood sugar depends on three factors: